kimtth/awesome-azure-openai-llm/section/models_research.md

 - [o3 preview✍️](https://openai.com/12-days/): 12 Days of OpenAI [20 Dec 2024]
 - [o3/o4-mini✍️](https://openai.com/index/introducing-o3-and-o4-mini/) [16 Apr 2025]

-##### **GPT-4 details leaked** `unverified`
+#### **GPT-4 details leaked** `unverified`

 - GPT-4V(ision) system card: [✍️](https://openai.com/research/gpt-4v-system-card) [25 Sep 2023] / [✍️](https://cdn.openai.com/papers/GPTV_System_Card.pdf)
 - [The Dawn of LMMs📑](https://alphaxiv.org/abs/2309.17421): [[🔢](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=arxiv%3A+2309.17421)]: Preliminary Explorations with GPT-4V(ision) [29 Sep 2023]
-- GPT-4 details leaked
-  - GPT-4 is a language model with approximately 1.8 trillion parameters across 120 layers, 10x larger than GPT-3.
+- `GPT-4 details leaked`: GPT-4 is a language model with approximately 1.8 trillion parameters across 120 layers, 10x larger than GPT-3.
 It uses a Mixture of Experts (MoE) model with 16 experts, each having about 111 billion parameters.
 Utilizing MoE allows for more efficient use of resources during inference, needing only about 280 billion parameters and 560 TFLOPs, compared to the 1.8 trillion parameters and 3,700 TFLOPs required for a purely dense model.
 - The model is trained on approximately 13 trillion tokens from various sources, including internet data, books, and research papers.
 To reduce training costs, OpenAI employs tensor and pipeline parallelism, and a large batch size of 60 million.
 The estimated training cost for GPT-4 is around $63 million. [✍️](https://www.reddit.com/r/LocalLLaMA/comments/14wbmio/gpt4_details_leaked) [Jul 2023]

 ### **Context constraints**